Creating Something New: Simplifying Complexity Through Fundamentals

 Creating something new is inherently challenging.
-However, complex situations become more manageable when we blend the right attitude, planning fundamentals, and direct communications.
+However, complex situations become more manageable when we blend the right attitude, solid planning fundamentals, and clear, direct communication.
+Let’s explore four key fundamentals to help you navigate the process with confidence and clarity.

 FUNDAMENTAL 2: DOCUMENT EVERYTHING

-My preferred method is using presentation slides because they:
+My preferred documentation method is presentation slides, as they:

 FUNDAMENTAL 3: PROACTIVE PLANNING